NollmannLab-publications/messina_2022/README.md

 This is a Matlab script used to compute pair-wise distance and proximity maps.

+- HiC_ChAs_Analysis.R

+This is a R script used to compute ChAs analysis for chromatin binding factors.

 ### Data

 The latest version of the data can be found at: https://osf.io/aqtxj/.